RaspberryPiFoundation/sense-hat-curriculum/en-GB/rainbow-predictor/index.md

 In this project you will use the temperature and humidity sensors on the Sense HAT to predict when there’s a good chance of spotting a rainbow.
 When the right conditions are detected you will display a rainbow on the Sense HAT LED Matrix.

+You will be writing code in the Python programming language, which you may have learnt in the [Python module](../../python/).

 <div class="trinket">
 <iframe src="https://trinket.io/embed/python/eaea4cb76c?outputOnly=true&start=result" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>
 </iframe>